LaBoulange/tezpay-extensions/README.md

 Configure the following fields of the element above:
 - **`command`**: `/path/to/` should be replaced by the path to the directory where you placed the `payouts-substitutor` extension.
 - **`LOG_FILE`**: `/path/to/log` should be replaced by the path of the log file the extension should produce.
 The directory should exist, the extension will only create the file. *(optional: if omitted, no log file will be produced)*.
+- **`LOG_LEVEL`**: verbosity of the produced log.
+Allowed values are:
+    - *errors*: logs only errors and warnings.
+    - *redirects*: includes everything in *errors*, plus logs about redirections of rewards to substituted smart contract owner addresses.
+    - *contracts*: includes everything in *redirects*, plus information related to all other smart contracts.
+    - *verbose*: includes everything in *contracts*, plus information related to non-smart-contract addresses.
+    - *debug*: includes everything in *verbose*, plus technical information.
 - **`RPC_NODE`**: URL of the RPC node used to query the contracts *(optional: if omitted, the default URL is `https://eu.rpc.tez.capital`)*.

 Restart `tezpay` if it is running in `continual` mode.